|

 But with the stock market?
 All kinds of securities and all kinds of strategies can be used to tailor to your own investment needs.
 Bottom line: You don't have to fast trade, you don't even have to sell, and some stocks, I dare say, have much better odds than holding a good pair of cards.

 Ooops, got off on a tangent.
-Big Grin Win or lose, I'm glad that I got a taste of what real gambling is like, because now, I can say without a doubt that I indeed do not like to gamble.
+Win or lose, I'm glad that I got a taste of what real gambling is like, because now, I can say without a doubt that I indeed do not like to gamble.
 And that's fine with me!

-October 23rd, 2009 at 01:18 pm
+October 23rd, 2009 at 02:18 pm

 Half stock market talk.

-jobless recovery"?
+* By now, who has not heard of " Text is jobless recovery and Link is http://www.investopedia.com/terms/j/jobless-recovery.asp jobless recovery"?
 Are we in one though?
 Who has been working extra hours rather than seeing their employers hire new people?

 Hopefully, we are at least in an inventory rebound, where demand may not have surged, but at least production needs to pick up now that inventory has been exhausted.